asam-ev/.github/profile/CONTRIBUTING.md

 The ASAM office will consistently conduct a compliance check to ensure all requirements are met.

-Finally, the marketplace terms and conditions also state that:

-"THE TOOLS AND CONTENT AVAILABLE ON THIS PLATFORM ARE PROVIDED 'AS IS' AND 'AS AVAILABLE', WITHOUT WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, OR ACCURACY.

-THE PLATFORM MAKES NO GUARANTEES REGARDING THE COMPLETENESS, RELIABILITY, OR SUITABILITY OF ANY TOOL OR SERVICE FOR A PARTICULAR PURPOSE.

-ALL USE IS AT YOUR OWN RISK.
-THE PLATFORM AND ITS OPERATORS SHALL NOT BE LIABLE FOR ANY DAMAGES, LOSSES, OR CLAIMS ARISING FROM THE USE OF ANY TOOL OR CONTENT PROVIDED BY THIRD PARTIES ON THIS PLATFORM."

 ## How to officially [join ASAM](https://www.asam.net/about-asam/join-asam/) or the project

 Before you fill out the [Membership Request Form](https://www.asam.net/index.php?eID=dumpFile&t=f&f=671&token=b37651b1609e8693188bbde1dafc4f229c18c2c8) we ask you to get familiar with the [ASAM Statutes](https://www.asam.net/index.php?eID=dumpFile&t=f&f=675&token=5a112bf0f7638cbfd647f89b89869af94e212762) and the [Regulation of Fees](https://www.asam.net/index.php?eID=dumpFile&t=f&f=673&token=1321eb0a4e6cfb99112f61648e411520f83a8d01).
 If you have questions when determining your member class, please check the FAQs below or contact us at info@asam.net.